InnMaluntsev/ramp-onboarding/public/steps/ramp-onboarding/step5.md

 ### Step 1: Select Your Implementation Scope
 1. **Mandatory endpoints** are automatically included
 2. **Check the optional endpoints** you want to implement
-3. **Focus on RAMP endpoints** if you're building payment processing features
+3. **Focus on Orders endpoints** if you're building payment processing features
 4. **Consider implementing rates endpoint** to provide your own real-time conversion rates

 ### Step 2: Build and Validate Responses